Holiday places and information

 Holidays for disabled children and young people with additional needs need good planning.
 So our page offers top tips from parents on getting away and minimising stress at airports as well as companies offering accessible holiday accommodation.
 You’ll also find information about proper, accessible changing places around the UK.

-Accomable: accessible holiday properties
+Airbnb: accessible holiday properties

 Eddie's holiday home, North Norfolk Coast